jbagge/pi-game/README.md

 ### usage
-You have to continue the sequence of digits, and you can use ´c´ to reveal the next 10 digits (incase you forgot), and they dissapear when you input a number.
+You have to continue the sequence of digits, and you can use `c` to reveal the next 10 digits (incase you forgot), and they dissapear when you input a number.
 Or you can use `r` to reset the game, and start fresh